Before you process an Australian grown raw log, you need to understand your legal responsibilities.

 If you fail to complete your due diligence before processing the log, you could face significant financial penalties.

-how to do due diligence.
+Find out how to do due diligence.

 Processing raw logs